-Where the term "we", "us", "our", "ourselves" or "Booster" is used, we mean Booster Investment Management Limited, the Manager of the Scheme.
+Where the term "we", "us", "our", "ourselves", "BIML" or "Booster" is used, we mean Booster Investment Management Limited, the Manager of the Scheme.

 If you have any questions about the Scheme and/or the Fund, we would be pleased to hear from you.
-You can contact us on 04 894 4300.
-You can also discuss your personal situation with your financial adviser.
+You can contact us on 0800 336 338.
+You can also discuss your personal situation with your financial advice provider.